William S. Greenberg: Court of Appeals service

 On November 15, 2012, President Barack Obama nominated Greenberg to serve as a United States Judge for the United States Court of Appeals for Veterans Claims.
 The office is an Article I judgeship, with a fifteen-year term appointment.
 The Senate confirmed his nomination by unanimous consent on December 21, 2012.
 On December 27, 2012, he was commissioned by the president and took the judicial oath on December 28, 2012.

-Personal life
+Personal life and death

-He is married to the former Betty Kaufmann Wolf of Pittsburgh.
-They have three children, Katherine of New York, Anthony of Baltimore, and Elizabeth of Baltimore; and four grandchildren, Sebastian of New York, Lillian of Baltimore, Samuel of Baltimore, and Emiko of Baltimore.
+He was married to the former Betty Kaufmann Wolf of Pittsburgh.
+They had three children: Katherine of New York, Anthony of Baltimore, and Elizabeth of Baltimore; and four grandchildren, Sebastian of New York, Lillian of Baltimore, Samuel of Baltimore, and Emiko of Baltimore.

+Greenberg died on March 16, 2026, aged 83.